 You might also notice slight discoloration or a difference in tooth color where brackets were placed compared to the exposed areas.
 This is normal and results from how difficult it can be to clean thoroughly around braces.
 Consistent brushing and flossing will help even out your tooth color.
 If you want to brighten your smile further, teeth whitening is an option to discuss with your dentist after treatment.

 The day your braces come off is a milestone you will remember.
-As your orthodontist carefully removes each bracket, you will get your first full look at your new smile.
+As your orthodontist carefully removes each bracket, you will get your first full look at your transformed smile.
 Your teeth may feel smoother and even slightly larger than you remember, and your bite may feel a bit different as your teeth settle into their new positions.
 Take a moment to appreciate the results of your commitment.
-With proper care, your smile can last a lifetime.
+With proper care and retainer wear, your smile can last a lifetime.

 Your final appointment marks the official end of active orthodontic treatment and the start of the retention phase.
 During this visit, your orthodontist will remove your braces, take final impressions of your teeth, and fit you for a custom retainer.
 Your orthodontist will also schedule follow-up appointments to check on your progress and confirm your retainer is working as intended.
 Attending these follow-ups is important for the long-term success of your results.